Calinpet/Craft-Cocktails-App/README.md

 ![screenshot](imgs/Trello_Planning.png)

 ## Features
-Users can search through a data base to retrieve cocktails recepis
+Users can search through a data base to retrieve cocktails recipes.

 ## Design
 - Design elements impletented using HTML5 and CSS